 The misuse of administrator privileges is a primary method for attackers to spread inside a target enterprise.
 Two very common attacker techniques take advantage of uncontrolled administrative privileges.
-In the first, a workstation user, running as a privileged user, is fooled into opening a malicious e-mail attachment, downloading and opening a file from a malicious website, or simply surfing to a website hosting attacker content that can automatically exploit browsers.
+In the first common attack technique, a workstation user, running as a privileged user, is fooled into opening a malicious e-mail attachment, downloading and opening a file from a malicious website, or simply surfing to a website hosting attacker content that can automatically exploit browsers.
 The file or exploit contains executable code that runs on the victim's machine either automatically or by tricking the user into executing the attacker's content.
 If the victim user's account has administrative privileges, the attacker can take over the victim's machine completely and install keystroke loggers, sniffers, and remote control software to find administrator passwords and other sensitive data.
 Similar attacks occur with e-mail.
 An administrator inadvertently opens an e-mail that contains an infected attachment and this is used to obtain a pivot point within the network that is used to attack other systems.

 The second common technique used by attackers is elevation of privileges by guessing or cracking a password for an administrative user to gain access to a target machine.
 If administrative privileges are loosely and widely distributed, the attacker has a much easier time gaining full control of systems, because there are many more accounts that can act as avenues for the attacker to compromise administrative privileges.
-One of the most common of these attacks involves the domain administration privileges in large Windows environments, giving the attacker significant control over large numbers of machines and access to the data they contain.